samcartersmith/cds/packages/ui-scorecard/A11y_Executor_README.md

 ![failingToBeAccessible on log](images/failingToBeAccessible_on_log.png)

 Fixing failing tests will naturally improve your `a11yScore`.
-Using our previous [example](#example-scores), remediating all of the failures would increase `totalNumberOfPassingToBeAccessibleTests` from 441 to 753, resulting in an `a11yScore` of ~93% (753/810).
+Using our previous [example](#example-scores), remediating all of the failures would increase `totalNumberOfAccessibleTests` from 441 to 753, resulting in an `a11yScore` of ~93% (753/810).
 If we were to also add missing `toBeAccessible` tests to the remaining test files, we would raise our `a11yScore` to a perfect 100%.

 #### Terminology